Eric Miller

 Improvements in Conventional Travel Demand Models

-Over the past number of years I have developed GTAMODEL, a multimodal, regional transportation modelling system for the Greater Toronto Area (GTA).
-This four-stage modelling system is used by the Ontario Ministry of Transportation and other GTA planning agencies to analyze and forecast travel demands in the GTA.
-On-going evolutionary development of this EMME/2-based modelling system provides the opportunity for student research topics in a variety of areas including trip generation, distribution and mode choice modelling, for both work and non-work purposes.
+Over the past number of years I have developed GTAMODEL, a multimodal, regional transportation modelling system for the Greater Toronto-Hamilton Area (GTHA).
+This advanced agent-based microsimulation model system is used by the City of Toronto, other GTHA planning agencies, and an increasing number of urban regions worldwide, to analyze and forecast travel demand for a wide variety of planning and policy analysis purposes.
+Ongoing evolutionary development of this EMME/2-based model system provides the opportunity for student research topics in all areas of activity-based travel analysis and modelling.